AlexStan0/alexstan0/README.md

 Welcome to my Github!
 I'm an avid tech enthusiast and student with >3 years of programming experience

-### Who Am I :question:
+### Who Am I ⁉️:

-I'm a passionate student who embarked on a journey into the world of technology, driven by a childhood fascination with video games.
-From exploring the mechanics behind gaming to diving into Bash scripting and web development, I've discovered a world of endless possibilities
+I'm a passionate student who embarked on a journey into the world of technology, driven by <br/> a childhood fascination with video games.
+Exploring the mechanics behind gaming and diving into <br /> Bash scripting and web development, has helped me discover what I enjoy as well as world of endless possibilities

-### Skills :wrench:
+### Skills 🔧:

 ##### Programming Lanugages
 <a href="https://www.java.com/en/"><img align="left" src="./images/java.svg" width="28" height="28"></a>